 10.Keep a look out for details

-The medieval structure of Dubrovnik, the baroque style of most buildings and the red roof tops make the old town come together as a whole but when walking around the old town, don’t forget to take a closer look at some of the buildings.
+The old city centre is an architectural jewel, so simply walking around is one of the best free things to do in Dubrovnik!
+The medieval structure of the city, the baroque style of most buildings and the red roof tops make the old town come together as a whole but when walking around the old town, don’t forget to take a closer look at some of the buildings.
 You’ll soon discover that St Blaise, the city’s patron saint, is omnipresent on churches and entry gates.
 Take a closer look at the intrinsic details of the Rector’s Palace.
 Or how about the stone-carved faces of the Onofrio fountain?

 Keep your eyes peeled!